Have you been contemplating the idea of altering or completely removing your breast implants?

 In general, both breast augmentation surgery and breast implant removal surgery are safe and common surgeries that produce positive results patients are happy with.
-Still, as with any type of surgery, there are always risks and the possibility of complications.
+Still, as with any cosmetic procedure or any type of surgery, there are always risks and the possibility of complications.

 Most notably, major surgeries that require anesthesia have the potential to be associated with risks.
 Of course, surgery in general requires a lot of downtime, including time away from work or school and time that can’t be spent exercising, lifting anything heavy, etc.

-Lastly, there is the added cost of breast implant removal surgery.
+Lastly, there is the added cost of breast implant surgery and removal surgery.

 - Smaller breasts

-If one of the reasons you wanted to get breast implants in the first place was to change the size and/or shape of your breasts, whatever features you initially disliked will, of course, come back.
+If one of the reasons you wanted to get breast implants in the first place was to change the size and/or shape of your breasts, whatever features of saline breast implants you initially disliked will, of course, come back.
 For this reason, many women who choose to move forward with breast implant removal simply change the size and/or shape of their implants and don’t get them removed completely.